 In part two, you’ll learn:

-- How to read and appreciate classic poetry
+- How to read and appreciate classic and modern poetry

 - Cultural and historical background of different poems

 - Test-taking strategies

 Week 3: Chinese